mounaTay/flask-mongo/README.md

 3. create secrets to access the face recognition api

    `kubectl apply -f deployment/secrets.yaml`

+   if you don't already have [faceplusplus](https://www.faceplusplus.com/) keys, create an account and use the new keys to create secrets
 4. build the docker image for our api in the current context `docker build -t api .`
 5. Before deploying the flask api, make sure you get the mongodb-service cluster-ip and add it to the deployment/api.yaml file under MONGO_CLIENT variable name